(Das Kabinett des Dr Caligari)

 The Cabinet of Dr Caligari is one of, if not the, most influential of all silent films.
 It was a huge artistic success in its time.
 Its impact on early fantastic cinema is immeasurable, its influence being seen in the likes of the Communist sf film Aelita (1924); other German silents such as The Golem (1920) and Nosferatu (1922) and the films of Fritz Lang such as Dr Mabuse, The Gambler (1922) and Metropolis (1927); and the Universal horrors of the 1930s, especially The Bat Whispers (1930), Frankenstein (1931), Murders in the Rue Morgue (1932) and Son of Frankenstein (1939).

 What made the entire world pay attention to The Cabinet of Dr Caligari was its distorted worldview.
-All the sets are built crooked and misshapen; the backgrounds are jutting angular flats and zigzag perspectives; and the lighting is filled with bloated shadows.
+All the sets are built crooked and misshapen; the backgrounds are jutting angular flats and zigzag perspectives; and the lighting is filled with bloated shadows (which were painted directly onto the sets).
 As such, The Cabinet of Dr Caligari inspired few direct imitators – and one can see why, it was such a bewildering take on everything that had gone before.
 Most importantly, in terms of its influence on the German silents and Hollywood’s Golden Age, The Cabinet of Dr Caligari taught that architecture could stand for mood.
 Hollywood of the 1930s would tie this directly to a Gothic view of a world filled with science-unleashed monsters.

 Hans Janowitz and Robert Wiene were inspired by a real-life murder and their intent was to show a distorted world on screen.
 The Cabinet of Dr Caligari was the first film in cinema to offer a subjective depiction of events on screen – ie. what was seen on screen was not real, it was not a documentary-like depiction of reality, it was a subjective simulation of it.
 Here though, The Cabinet of Dr Caligari‘s vision ended up being diluted by producer Erich Pommer who was responsible for the insertion of a framing wraparound that showed everything that had happened as being the delusions of someone in an asylum, one where Caligari is the head doctor and the other characters are patients.
 It is a framework that waters down the impact of the original vision – instead of being a worldview that a viewer is forced to adjust to, it is one that is now explained away with the safety net of only being a madman’s delusion, not unakin to the old “It was all a dream” ending.